Retail Manager

 Be pro-customer

-- The trick?
-Accentuate customer service skills (think communication, empathy, and problem-solving) in your retail department manager resume, calling attention to positive outcomes as evidence of consistently meeting customer needs.
+- Accentuate customer service skills (think communication, empathy, and problem-solving) in your document, calling attention to positive outcomes as evidence of consistently meeting customer needs.

 Data add authority